Birke Häcker

 Birke Häcker (born 1977) is a German legal scholar.
-Since January 2023 she has been Professor for Civil Law, Common Law and Comparative Law at the University of Bonn and Director of the Institute for International Private Law and Comparative Law at the University of Bonn.
+Since January 2023 she has been Professor for Civil Law, Common Law and Comparative Law at the University of Bonn and Director of the Institute for International and Comparative Private Law at the University of Bonn.
 From 2016 to 2022, she was the Professor of Comparative Law at the University of Oxford and a Professorial Fellow of Brasenose College, Oxford.

 Early life and education

 Häcker was born in 1977.
 She studied law at Brasenose College, Oxford, graduating with a Bachelor of Arts (BA) degree in 2001.
 She then studied at the University of Bonn, where she completed a Diplom-Jurist (Dipl-Jur) degree in 2004.
 That year, she also sat and passed the 1st German State Examination in Law.
 Having returned to Oxford, she completed her Doctor of Philosophy (DPhil) degree in 2007.
 Her doctoral thesis was titled "Consequences of Impaired Consent Transfers: A Structural Comparison of English and German Law".
 She sat and passed the 2nd German State Examination in Law in 2011.